pcda18/pcda18.github.io/week-03.md

 np.mean(lifespans_1880s)
 ```

-This guide will use to `numpy.mean()` for the sake of clarity, but feel free to set up your environment however you like.
+This guide will use `numpy.mean()` for the sake of clarity, but feel free to set up your environment however you like.

 #### Quick Assignment
 Write a piece of code that creates a new table containing all artworks that include the term “Fluxus” in any metadata field.